 The Bible calls this process “walking in the light”.
 The primary role here play our emotions and the right way to process them.
 This includes as well giving ourselves permission to be real with God and the others.
 Emotions are the language of the soul.
 Therefore, it is very important to allow ourselves to feel them, to recognize and acknowledge a given emotion.
-Many people do not allowed themselves and / or have no idea what they feel.
+Many people do not allow themselves and/or have no idea what they feel.

-In addition to be emotionally honest, we need to learn a life of openness and transparency with God.
-We need to give Him access to all aspects of our life and all the corners of our heart.
+In addition, to be emotionally honest, we need to learn a life of openness and transparency with God.
+We need to give Him access to all aspects of our life and all the corners of our hearts.
 In other words – no secrets between us.
 This is not easy, and quite painful at first.
-However it is God’s way of purifying, healing, renewing and constantly refreshing us.
+However, it is God’s way of purifying, healing, renewing, and constantly refreshing us.
 The hidden must be consciously opened so it can be changed.
-And since we are endowed with free will, which God respects, our desire, permission and invitation is what triggers God’s transformational work in the hearts.
+And since we are endowed with free will, which God respects, our desire, permission, and invitation are what triggers God’s transformational work in the hearts.

 Surrender and release control over to God

 The opposite of the life of faith is the controlling and manipulation motivated by fear and founded in pride.
 The controlling is doing everything we can to ensure the desired result.
 It is primarily directed outwardly – controlling people, situations, conversations, etc., e.g. controlling of all that is not our direct responsibility and not in our power.
 Controlling is opposite to self-control as a trait of the character that the Spirit of God produces in us.